-- Gympie population has been growing at an average of 1.5 per cent per annum over the past decade. - Growth is predicted to continue at this rate until 2026 following which it is expected that the average annual growth rate will taper off to 1.0 per cent per annum for the following 20 years, delivering a 2046 population of 69,968. - It is noted that council's forecast growth is higher than that of the Queensland Government Statisticians Office, who predict a 2046 population of 61,342.
+- Gympie population has been growing at an average of 1.5 per cent per annum over the past decade. - Growth is predicted to continue at this rate until 2026 following which it is expected that the average annual growth rate will taper off to 1.0 per cent per annum for the following 20 years, delivering a 2046 population of 69,968. - It is noted that council's forecast growth is higher than that of the Queensland Government Statisticians Office, who predict a 2046 population of 61,342. - The planning horizon for the new planning scheme is 2046.
+The actual population growth will be monitored and the forecast adjusted as required. - Based on the forecast 2046 population, a need of 7,100 dwellings has been identified for the planning period to 2046.
+The role of the new planning scheme in this regard is to ensure that an adequate supply of residential land is available so as to not restrict the supply of land for housing or the range of dwelling types and sizes that is available to meet the community demand for housing. - An analysis of the land within residential and rural residential zones indicates that in excess of 3,645 hectares of land is available for the development of a range of housing types with the potential to accommodate approximately 14,350 additional dwellings. - Some challenges remain; however, with respect to the orderly sequencing of development to ensure infrastructure can be provided efficiently and in a financially sustainable manner. - Despite surplus capacity, it is important to review the residential zones to ensure sufficient residential land supply remains for the planning period beyond 2046. - It is important to investigate and identify where alternative housing products (such as medium density dwellings) should be located. - There is a need to ensure that land zoned for higher density residential development is not underutilised by being developed at a lower density.

-- The planning horizon for the new planning scheme is 2046.
-The actual population growth will be monitored and the forecast adjusted as required. - Based on the forecast 2046 population, a need of 7100 dwellings has been identified for the planning period to 2046.
-The role of the new planning scheme in this regard is to ensure that an adequate supply of residential land is available so as to not restrict the supply of land for housing or the range of dwelling types and sizes that is made available to meet the community demand for housing.
+An adequate supply of residential land is maintained.

-- An analysis of the land within residential and rural residential zones indicates that in excess of 5300 hectares of land is available for the development of a range of housing types with the potential to accommodate approximately 20,000 additional dwellings. - Some challenges remain; however, with respect to the orderly sequencing of development to ensure infrastructure can be provided efficiently and in a financially sustainable manner. - Despite surplus capacity, it is important to review the residential zones to ensure sufficient residential land supply remains for the planning period beyond 2046. - It is important to investigate and identify where alternative housing products (such as medium density dwellings) should be located. - There is a need to ensure that land zoned for higher density residential development is not underutilised by being developed at a lower density.
+- Development of residential land occurs in an efficient sequence to facilitate the financially sustainable delivery of infrastructure. - Land identified as being suitable to higher density residential development is used for that purpose and not prematurely developed at lower densities. - Options for long term residential land supply (beyond 2046) are explored and conserved.

-- An adequate supply of residential land is maintained. - Development of residential land occurs in an efficient sequence to facilitate the financially sustainable delivery of infrastructure. - Land identified as being suitable to higher density residential development is used for that purpose and not prematurely developed at lower densities.
+- The planning scheme shall identify the location, extent and sequencing of residential land to ensure the ongoing availability of suitable land for development. - The planning scheme will ensure residential land supply is maintained and released at a rate that supports projected housing need to 2046. - Areas with potential to meet the longer term housing need beyond 2046 are investigated and where appropriate, conserved for this purpose. - Key sites that have the capacity to provide for longer term medium density development are preserved to meet future need.

-- The planning scheme shall identify the location, extent and sequencing of residential land to ensure the ongoing availability of suitable land for development. - The planning scheme will ensure residential land supply is maintained and released at a rate that supports projected housing need to 2046. - Key sites that have opportunity to provide longer term medium density development are preserved for future need.
+Within the framework of the planning scheme review:

-- Within the framework of the planning scheme review: - Undertake detailed assessment of the zoned residential land, along with relevant constraints and opportunities. - Consider scheme provisions that set minimum rather than maximum density controls. - Review the Local Government Infrastructure Plan to ensure the most efficient delivery of infrastructure. - Develop a staged approach to residential development though the new planning scheme and local government infrastructure plan which aligns the land use planning, infrastructure delivery and investment attraction efforts.
+- Undertake detailed assessment of the zoned residential land, along with relevant constraints and opportunities. - Consider scheme provisions that set minimum rather than maximum density controls. - Review the Local Government Infrastructure Plan to ensure the most efficient delivery of infrastructure. - Develop a staged approach to residential development though the new planning scheme and local government infrastructure plan which aligns the land use planning, infrastructure delivery and investment attraction efforts. - Identify the potential locations (and means of conserving land) for long term housing supply to meet the region's housing needs beyond 2046.